PAXECT-Interface/paxect-polyglot-plugin/README.md

 ## ✅ Quality & Compliance

 * Deterministic and reproducible across all bindings
-* Zero AI or heuristic decision logic
+* No AI or heuristic decision logic
 * Fully offline and privacy-preserving
 * Verified provenance, encoding, and transport integrity
 * Enterprise-grade reproducibility under CI/CD pipelines